Nassau William Senior: Political economy

 Senior regarded political economy as a deductive science, of inferences from four elementary propositions, which are not assumptions but facts.
 It concerns itself, however, with wealth only and can therefore give no political advice.
 He pointed out inconsistencies of terminology in David Ricardo's works: for example, his use of value in the sense of cost of production, high and low wages in the sense of a certain proportion of the product as dilute amount and his employment of the epithets fixed and circulating as applied to capital.
 He argued, too, that in some cases the premises assumed by Ricardo are false.
 He cited the assertions that rent depends on the difference of fertility of the different portions of land in cultivation; that the laborer always receives precisely the necessaries or what custom leads him to consider the necessaries, of life; that as wealth and population advance, agricultural labor becomes less and less proportionately productive and therefore the share of the produce taken by the landlord and the laborer must constantly increase, but that taken by the capitalist must constantly diminish.
 He denied the truth of all the propositions.

 Besides adopting some terms, such as that of natural agents, from Jean-Baptiste Say, Senior introduced the term "abstinence" to express the conduct of the capitalist that is remunerated by interest.
 He added some considerations to what had been said by Adam Smith on the division of labor and distinguished between the rate of wages and the price of labor but assumed a determinate wage-fund.

-Senior's 1837 Letters on the Factory Act have become notorious for the analytical mistake made in them.
+Senior's 1837 Letters on the Factory Act have been called out for the analytical mistake made in them by economist Brad DeLong.
 Nassau opposed the Child Labour Law and the proposed Ten Hours Act, on the grounds that they would make it impossible for factory owners to make profits.
 In Senior's analysis of factory production, capital advanced means of subsistence (wage) to the workers, who would then return the advance during the first 101/2 hours of their labor, producing a profit only in the last hour.
 What Senior failed to realize is that the turnover of capital stock depends on the length of the working day; he assumed it constant.

 In Karl Marx's first volume of Capital, Senior's analyses are subjected to a series of exacting criticisms.
 "If, giving credence to the out-cries of the manufacturers, he believed that the workmen spend the best part of the day in the production, i.e., the reproduction or replacement of the value of the buildings, machinery, cotton, coal, &c.," Marx writes, "then his analysis was superfluous."

 Senior modified his opinions on population in the course of his career and asserted that in the absence of disturbing causes, subsistence may be expected to increase in a greater ratio than population.
 Charles Périn argued that he set up "egoism" as the guide of practical life.
 Thomas Edward Cliffe Leslie attacked the abstraction implied in the phrase "desire of wealth".